johnsonandjohnson/Bodiless-JS/packages/vital-examples/doc/Curriculum/Lessons/DevelopANewComponent.md

 ## Assignment

-To develop a new `vital-section` package it is important to keep the `vital-*` package structure in mind.
-Please refer to the [Vital Component Template documentation](../../Guides/ComponentTemplate) to follow the right structure and naming conventions.
+To develop a new\* `vital-section` package, it is important to keep the `vital-*` package structure in mind.
+Please refer to the [Vital Component Template documentation](../../Guides/ComponentTemplate) to follow the correct structure and naming conventions.

+?> **Note:** We recommend using the [Component Scaffolder](../../Guides/ComponentTemplate#component-scaffolding) to auto-generate the file structure for new components.

+While we'll be walking through the creation of the Vital Section component, as `vital-section` is an existing package, if you wish to follow along, we suggest trying the [practice exercise](#practice), and creating a Vital Article component (in a `vital-article` package) in tandem with this lesson.

+———
+\*The `vital-section` package already exists and comes bundled with the Vital Design System; this lesson explains what it _would_ be like to create this package from scratch.

 ### Creating a Clean Component